To earn a GED Illinois diploma, students must pass four GED subject tests. They can take these tests online or in one of Illinois’ testing centers.

 Students looking to earn their GEDs in Illinois must pass the four subtests that make up the GED exam.
 The GED exam is entirely computer-formatted.

-What are the Illinois GED testing requirements?
+What are the GED Illinois testing requirements?

 The GED exam is geared toward adults who have never finished high school.
 In Illinois, testing is only open to state residents 17 and older, though, for applicants 17 years old, extra requirements apply.
 In Illinois, test-takers must also pass the state’s Constitution Test.

-What is the GED cost in Illinois?
+What is the GED Illinois cost?

 If you want to take the GED exam online, you should additionally count the cost of four GED Ready tests ($28) that you are required to pass before you qualify for taking the GED exam online.
-Reduced fees apply, however, and now, Illinois offers the GED test at no cost at all.
-Read more above under “Reduced Cost.”
+Reduced fees apply, however, and now, Illinois offers the GED test at a reduced rate.
+Read more above under “GED Illinois Cost [Reduced].”
 Onsego’s Advantage Plans include four GED Ready tests for free!

 Advisory: Onsego commits to excellence in GED online preparation.
 The information on this page is supplied to assist you.
 However, for confirmation of these details, referring to official sources is essential.